Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 Why bother to update old blog posts?

-I’m not gonna lie, this part could take ages.
-Your website provider will have an ‘export content’ function (WordPress certainly does).
+Your website provider probably has an ‘export content’ function (WordPress does).
 However, that’s mostly for transferring content to a new website.
-If you give that a go, you might have to convert the output file——and then spend time formatting it.
-I’m old-fashioned (coz I’m old), so I prefer to look through my list of published blogs and write them down.
-I speed things up by hitting Ctrl-C on the entire list and pasting it onto a spreadsheet (see, I’m not a complete Luddite).
-After a little formatting, I’m good to go.
+If you try that option, you might need to convert the output file and format the content.
+I’m old-fashioned (coz I’m old), so I prefer to scan the list of published blogs and record them on a spreadsheet.

 1. Date of the audit